 Bicycles share the roads with motorized vehicles but travel at lower speeds and are less visible to car drivers.
 State and local lawmakers have passed numerous laws designed specifically to help keep bicyclists safe on roads like Norview Ave and E Princess Anne Rd.
 Some of these laws impose obligations on bicyclists while others apply to those driving automobiles.

 For instance, Va.
 Code Ann. §46.2-808 allows the Commonwealth Transportation Board to prohibit bicyclists from riding on controlled access highways.
 On the other hand, Va.
 Code Ann. §46.2-839 requires drivers to provide at least three feet of clearance when passing a bicycle on the road.

 Sometimes whether a given law applies is unclear.
 For example, while state law allows bicycles of operate on sidewalks under Va.
 Code Ann. §46.2-903, the City of Norfolk prohibits riding bicycles on sidewalks in many areas under Norfolk, Virginia, Municipal Code §25-398.
-An attorney can help you navigate these complexities in the law.
+An attorney in Norfolk can help you navigate these complexities in the law following a bicycle accident.